Adaptive estimation of quantum observables: Acknowledgements

 \section{Acknowledgements}

 We thank Johannes Bausch, Michele Mosca, Graeme Smith, and Peter Zoller for fruitful and enlightening discussions, and Hsin-Yuan Huang and Charles Hadfield for help with the Derand \cite{huang2020predicting} and the APS \cite{hadfield2020measurements,hadfield2021adaptive} codes, respectively.
 We are also grateful to Jinglei Zhang for valuable feedback on a prior version of this manuscript.
 This work has been supported by Transformative Quantum Technologies Program (CFREF), NSERC, PWGSC and the New Frontiers in Research Fund.
 Research at IQC is supported in part by the Government of Canada through ISED.
 JFH acknowledges the Alexander von Humboldt Foundation in the form of a Feodor Lynen Fellowship, the ERC Synergy Grant HyperQ (grant number 856432), the EU Flagship project AsteriQs (GA-820394-ASTERIQS), and the BMBF project Q.Link.X (FKZ:16KIS0875).
 In addition, we were supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator (QSA).
-AS acknowledges JILA PFC funding (grant number PHY 1734006).
+AS and LD acknowledge JILA PFC funding (grant number PHY 1734006) and the EPSRC quantum career development grant EP/W028301/1, respectively.